ophub/amlogic-s9xxx-armbian/README.md

 - ### Use Armbian in TF/SD/USB

-To activate the remaining space of TF/SD/USB, please login in to armbian → input command:
+`Amlogic` box needs to manually activate the remaining space of TF/SD/USB (Rockchip and Allwinner have been activated automatically), Login in to armbian → input command:

 ```yaml
 armbian-tf